Images of Gaussian and other stochastic processes under closed, densely-defined, unbounded linear operators: Proof of Theorem

 \begin{lemma} Let $T \colon \dom(T) \subset \U \to \V$ be closed and densely defined, with a densely-defined adjoint $T^{\ast}$.
 Let $n \in \Naturals$ be such that both $\E [ \norm{ u }_{\U}^{n} ]$ and $\E [ \norm{ T u }_{\V}^{n} ]$ are finite.
 Then

 \end{lemma}

-\begin{proof} Note that the assumptions on the moments of $u$ and $T u$ are necessary to ensure the Bochner integrability of the tensor product functions and applications of Hille's theorem appearing below.
-Calculating directly, we have
+\begin{proof} Note that the assumptions on the moments of $u$ and $T u$ are necessary to ensure the Bochner integrability of the tensor product functions and applications of Hille's theorem appearing below; if $T$ were a bounded operator, then finiteness of $\E [ \norm{ u }_{\U}^{n} ]$ would imply finiteness of $\E [ \norm{ T u }_{\V}^{n} ]$.